Stutchbury/MostlyPrintedProbe/docs/PRINTING.md

 Yes, the threads work just fine in a 3D printed model!

-The M3 threads in the lid (for the spring tension) and spider (for the stylus)need to be carefully cut with a tap.
+The M3 threads in the lid (for the spring tension) and spider (for the stylus) need to be carefully cut with a tap.
 A [threading guide](../stl/MostlyPrintedProbe-PartSpiderTappingTool.stl) is provided to help align the tap with the spider.

 The main M36 x 0.5mm thread that secures the top to the body and compresses all the bearing faces can provide some challenges.
-The thread itself has a generaous tolerance built in, but there are many factors to acheiving a good thread but all can be resolved in the slicer.
+The thread itself has a generous tolerance built in, but there are many factors to acheiving a good thread but all can be resolved in the slicer.

 #### Shrinkage
 The first lid & body I printed fitted perfectly (yes, I know, I'm was as surprised as you are) but when I re-printed the body in red, the diameter shrank.
 The same filament from the same manufacturer but in black, did not.